New! Spring 2026 Workshops

 REGISTER

 Digitization can support access to collections and, when done thoughtfully, contribute to long-term preservation goals.
-However, digitization should not be undertaken without an understanding of best practices, safe handling techniques, and informed decision-mkaing.
+However, digitization should not be undertaken without an understanding of best practices, safe handling techniques, and informed decision-making.

 This workshop provides a practical introduction to digitization for collecting institutions and will cover: